inderjotx/smashkarts/README.md

 ## Security Considerations

-- ✅ Environment variables are provided at runtime
+- ✅ Environment variables are provided at build-time and runtime as needed
 - ✅ No sensitive data is embedded in Docker images
 - ✅ `.dockerignore` files prevent `.env` files from being copied
 - ✅ Services communicate over internal Docker network
+- ✅ Build arguments are used only during build process

 ## Contributing